ContinuumIO/anaconda-cve/README.md

  The CSV file ignore.csv contains CVE codes which have been previously determined to be false positives and should not be investigated again.

- ignore-words.txt contains a list of common words (one per line, not case sensitive) of words which occur so commonly in vulnerability descriptions that they should be ignored, even if they match the name of a module or package or library.
+ The file ignore-words.txt contains a list of common words (one per line, not case sensitive) of words which occur so frequently in vulnerability descriptions that they should be ignored, even if they match the name of a module or package or library.
+(Likely false positives, in other words.)

  vulnfinder.sh creates the lists of modules, packages, and libraries, then calls the little Python script vulndigester.py.
 For this script there is a command-line option to produce HTML rather than text output.